 * Russell 2000 approaches correction territory again

-The Russell 2000 index of small companies briefly entered correction territory on Thursday, defined as a 10 percent decline from a recent high.
-It subsequently pulled back and is currently 9.8 percent below its high, suggesting that level is serving as support.
+The Russell 2000 briefly entered correction territory on Thursday, defined as a 10 percent decline from a recent high.
+It subsequently pulled back and is 9.6 percent below its high, suggesting that the level is serving as support.

-Still, the index is solidly under its 200-day moving average, a sign of weak momentum, and investors are worried that prolonged weakness in small names could be a precursor of broader losses.
-The Russell is down 0.5 percent on Friday.
+Still, the Russell 2000 is solidly below its 200-day moving average, a sign of weak momentum, and investors are worried that prolonged weakness in small-cap names could be a precursor of broader losses.
+The Russell 2000 was down 0.4 percent at midday on Friday.

 "We're in the middle of a rolling sector correction, where some areas of the market are performing better than others," said Jerry Harris, president of asset management at Sterne Agee in Birmingham, Alabama, who noted that the S&P 500 hit an all-time record on Tuesday.